-Based on average U.S. women’s body weights and heights, women in the United States weigh more than they should.
-An estimated 64 percent of American women are overweight or obese, according to Weight-Control Information Network.
-A woman’s height, frame size and amount of lean body mass determine her ideal body weight.
+An estimated 64 percent of American women have overweight or obesity, according to Weight-Control Information Network.
+A woman's height, frame size and amount of lean body mass determine her body weight.

 Average Weight and Height